2014 Summer school

 The admission to the programme is selective and places limited.
 Applications must include:

 - a personal statement (explaining the applicant’s interest in the course; maximum one page)

 - the applicant’s CV

 The application deadline is 29 May 2014.

 The tuition fees amount to 1500 Swiss Francs.
-Tuition fees include: reading materials online, access to the libraries of the University of Geneva and the Graduate Institute of International and Development Studies, welcoming dinner, 5 lunches, coffee breaks, closing cocktail, free entry to the International Red Cross and Red Crescent Museum.
+Tuition fees include: reading materials online, access to the libraries of the University of Geneva and the Graduate Institute of International and Development Studies, welcoming dinner, 5 lunches, coffee breaks, closing cocktail.

 Unfortunately, the Summer School is unable to offer scholarships or financial support.